top of page

 Paitkar Paintings of Jharkhand

-Looking to buy authentic Paitkar Paintings?
+Looking to buy authentic Paitkar Paintings or hand-painted products?
 Explore our exquisite collection and bring home a piece of Jharkhand's rich cultural heritage!

 Paitkar Painting scroll